Last Updated on

 Can Postpartum Anaemia Affect Breastfeeding?

-Anaemia radically decreases the immune function, so this can cause particular problems for women who breastfeed their babies.
-This is very discouraging if you have decided to breastfeed your baby.
+Anaemia radically decreases the immune function; it could cause problems if you have decided to breastfeed your baby.
 However, even moms who are not anaemic can face these issues.

 A few of the common problems are clogged milk ducts, thrush, a longer healing time of the nipples, and mastitis.
 A decrease in the quantity and quality of the milk produced can also occur.
-This might bring down the duration of breastfeeding.
-This could also lead to weaning at a very early age causing poor weight gain in babies.
+It might bring down the duration of breastfeeding and could also lead to weaning at a very early age causing poor weight gain in babies.
 Babies become tougher to handle and may have trouble sleeping.

-You can work these things out with the help of a lactation consultant.
+You can, however, work these out with the help of a lactation consultant.
 Your baby might not become anaemic even if you have anaemia because the chances are extremely low.
 Nevertheless, it is better to check with the paediatrician after six months, and he may start giving the baby iron supplements if necessary.

 Tips to Treat Anaemia after Childbirth